 There are plenty of safeguards and policies covered entities take to protect patient confidentiality.
 It can be a challenge for healthcare workers to remember all of these practices while actively treating patients.

-One of the best ways to protect patient confidentiality is through training.
+One of the best ways to protect patient confidentiality is through training on HIPAA regulations and strong privacy practices.
+Such training reinforces how confidentiality may be compromised without proper awareness and safeguards in place.
 If employees take regular HIPAA-related training courses, your staff are more likely to remember and comply with confidentiality policies.

 For example, if healthcare staff take training about preventing employee gossip, the employees are less likely to engage in that behavior.
 This, in turn, helps protect patient confidentiality.